-Assignment III: Personal Research Pt.2 (15 points)

-Due Date: 28 May 2011 at 9am
+Assignment III: Personal Research Pt.2 (15 points) Due Date: Sunday, 26 May at 11:59 p.m.

 Family histories emerge as we engage in genealogical research & conversation with relatives.
 Select 2 stories that were revealed as you conducted research.
 For each story, address the following: